 Temple Architecture / Features

-surrounded by lofty walls.
+Located on the south of the river Cauvery, the Alangudi Temple occupies a large area surrounded by lofty walls.
 There are around 15 theerthams in this temple and the one which is located inside the temple is referred to as Amrita Pushkarini.
 Abathsahayeswarar Temple abodes shrines of Lord Surya, Gurumoksheswarar, Somanathar, Saptarishi nathar, Someswarar, Vishnunathar and Bhrameesar, Kaasi Viswanathar and Visalakshi.
 The inscriptions that date back to the period of Vikrama Chola (1131) refer Alankudi as Jananatha saruppedimangalam.
 The details of the Chidambaram Natarajar temple are also seen here.
 The Poolaivala River, which runs east of the temple, is an added attraction.

-History of Abathsahayeswarar Temple
+Abathsahayeswarar Temple Alangudi Tamilnadu

 Poojas and Worship for Lord Guru

-Thursday is auspicious to him.
+Thursday is auspicious to Lord Brihaspati.
 Yellow color garment and chick pea (konda kadalai) are offered to bring happiness to a Guru devotee.
 It is believed that students, in order to excel in education, can offer kondakadalai garland (chick pea is soaked in water and made as a garland) to Lord Guru.
 Large numbers of devotees throng here during Guru Peyarchi, that is when Jupiter transits between zodiac signs.

 New Moon Day (Ammavasai), Full Moon Day (pournami), Guruhorai, Days falling on stars like punarpoosam, Visagam and Pooratathi are very auspicious for Sri Guru Bhagavan.
 Offering prayers on these days are more special.